 Human activity and land use changes continue to release greenhouse gases into the atmosphere.
-Scientific evidence unequivocally indicates that our actions are causing a warming of the atmosphere and oceans.
+Scientific evidence shows that these actions are causing a warming of the atmosphere and oceans.
 This is changing the climate at a rate that cannot be attributed to natural variability alone.

 Managing climate change impacts locally

 The City of Norwood Payneham & St Peters has conducted a risk assessment of the impacts of climate change across the Council area.

 The key impact areas that were identified were: